-For your primary (default) Mesonet site, what are the most recent surface dispersion conditions (from the Oklahoma Dispersion Model)? (see Weather data table)
+For your default (primary) Mesonet site, what are the most recent surface dispersion conditions (from the Oklahoma Dispersion Model)? (consult the "Weather" section of the data table)

 Click on "Dispersion" in that table to get to the most current map of dispersion conditions and winds across Oklahoma.
-You can also access this map in the "Current Maps" section of the OK-FIRE website.
+You can also access this map in the "Current Maps" section of the OK-FIRE module.